Mahadia/SNTP/README.md

 ## TF Model Flask

 Launch 'tf\_model\_flask/tf\_model\_server.py' to start the Flask server.
 This provides a RESTful API for retraining the AI Model, Adding new records to the dataset and retrieving monitor information.
+After 1000 new labeled text samples have been added to the dataset the AI retraining process will trigger automatically.
+The newly trained model will be compared with the old model.
+If the new model is better the old model will be archived and the new model will go live.

 #### 1. Make Prediction
 - POST:		{action: "predict", text: "I'm lovin it"}